sreich/ore-infinium/README.md

 Should work with every IDE just fine.
 For IDEA, see: http://www.jetbrains.com/idea/help/setting-configuration-options.html

 To build locally, just check out the code.
 It uses a submodule currently, for the assets.
-So run git clone --recursive <the url>.
+So run `git clone update --recursive <the url>`.
 If you've already checked out the main repo and forgot to run it with --recursive, you won't have the submodule located in ore-infinium/core/assets.
-So, do git submodule update --recursive
+So, do `git submodule update --init --recursive`

-To build it with gradle, from the command line, run ./gradlew desktop:build (or just click that gradle task from your IDE.
+To build it with gradle, from the command line, run `./gradlew desktop:build` (or just click that gradle task from your IDE.
+Build the executable jar with `./gradlew desktop:dist`

 I'm using Kotlin, so you can use Intellij IDEA or eclipse(if you download the plugin).

-**Be sure to set the working directory to the assets directory**, or more easily, just invoke the desktop:run gradle task.
+**Be sure to set the working directory to the assets directory**, or more easily, just invoke the `desktop:run` gradle task.

 # Command line arguments
 There are some command line arguments that can be passed to it.
-Find them by running java -jar ./ore-infinium-and-what-not --help.
+Find them by running `java -jar ./ore-infinium-and-what-not --help`.
 Some of these switches are used for development, some are used for gameplay, testing etc.

 # License
 Code is licensed as MIT, assets are(will be) licensed under permissive asset licenses.
 (CC0 mostly).
 See assets dir for more detailed license info.

-## Why Kotlin
-Chosen because it's a very nice language that released a little after I discovered it, it improves a lot on Java's shortcomings, but also doesn't get in one's way.
-It's similar enough to Java that if you know Java, it should be easy to pickup most things.

-It interops with Java code 100% as well, and obviously, runs on the JVM to do so.

-It's more pragmatic than other languages.
-Why it over java?
-Well, useful lambdas..I'm actually using them now all the time, unlike before.
-And null safety is another big one, that gives some really nice predictability.

-Static typing and null safety is great because it means the compiler can smack me before I run it and figure out my mistake an hour later.
-Loads of convenience things that any modern language will have.
-Unfortunately, java has none of those, and probably never will.

 # Contributing and Contact
 Feel free to talk to me on gitter, ask questions, get help, create issues, make patches!